 Durbuy is also located in the Walloon Region.
 This city is inside Belgium but it is actually a province of Luxembourg.
 This is another very small town, there is even a city limit sign which describes it as the smallest city in the world.
 Visit the old town and the castle for some Medieval architecture but make sure you take the time to visit the Topiary park with its beautiful abstract shaped plants and trees.
 Apart from the park, you have the opportunity to explore the surrounding forests and green spaces.
 A real paradise!
 They also have excellent beer so make sure you stop at one of their famous breweries for a taste of the local drink!

 This city is close to Bruges and is a historic inland-port village.
 This is a very popular destination during the summertime for the locals as well as for tourists.
 It’s only 5km from Bruges so it gets crowded fast.
 The town consists of a town square and the main street with a statue of the 13th century Flemish poet, Jacob Van Maerlant.
 If it’s a nice day, we suggest you sit outside one of the numerous cafes in the town, where you can people watch for a whole afternoon.
-Since this town is on a canal, another great way to visit is to take a boat tour in a paddle steamer.
+Or think about other places in Belgium you want to visit… Since this town is on a canal, another great way to visit is to take a boat tour in a paddle steamer.
 You can also rent a bike to go along the canal.
 This is a great day trip to do while you are staying in Bruges since the two are so close.